 Crochet snoods are very popular this year, so I designed this super quick and easy snood for you all!
 Since crochet and movie go together beautifully, this project is perfect as it repeats a basic round!

 Crochet snoods are a fun way to keep warm in the cold season.
 I love that crochet snoods provide great coverage around the head and the neck.

 Crochet snood Inspiration

-A few months ago, the popular Netflix series – Wednesday was aired and I thoroughly enjoyed the characters in the movie with Wednesday’s Addams being my favorite.
-Her room mate Enid Sinclair gave her a crochet snood in black and she has another in a bright pink and white colors.
+A few months ago, the popular Netflix series – Wednesday was aired, and I thoroughly enjoyed the characters in the movie, with Wednesday’s Addams being my favorite.
+Her roommate Enid Sinclair gave her a crochet snood in black, and she has another in a bright pink and white color.

-I decided to design my own version of the snood, a mid way between Wednesday Addams and Enid Sinclair’s snood.
-The outcome, I love and have worn almost everyday.
+I decided to design my own version of the snood, a mid-way between Wednesday Addams and Enid Sinclair’s snood.
+The outcome, I love it and have worn it almost every day.
 Have you seen the movie?
 Who is your favorite?

-If you are wondering why black colored crochet snood, well the answer is in the series!
+If you are wondering why black-colored crochet snood, the answer is in the series!
 Wednesday’s snood was black!

 Not ready to start your Enid Inspired crochet snood?

 Yarn – This crochet snood is designed to be a very quick project.
 Think of making one at a sitting or over a day.
 Also, the Wednesday-inspired crochet snood is meant to be warm.
 To achieve all these, you would need a chunky yarn.